A Call Bet covering 17 numbers including zero, or around 46% of the wheel.

 See the above table layout for a detailed instruction of how to play it.
 Normally, of course, you will just select this bet from the expert menu if you are playing online roulette, or you will just call it out to the croupier.

-Its a 9 chip bet covering 16 numbers either side of the zero, so a 17 number bet in total.
-In the example above, the yellow chips are 5s and the grey chips are 10s.
+It’s a 9 chip bet covering 16 numbers either side of the zero, so a 17 number bet in total.
+In the example above, the blue chips are 5s and the pruple chips are 10s.

 The proper name for this bet is Grand Voisins du Zéro: it’s 17 numbers between (and including) 22 and 25 on a European Roulette Wheel.

 You will often see an additional “racetrack” betting area for the Call Bets like Voisins.
 This is because this is a neighbour’s bet, where you bet on numbers that are near to one number on the wheel.
 Because the numbers on a roulette wheel are not arranged sequentially, this is easier to visualise on a betting area that has the same number sequence on the table as you would see on the wheel- these are usually arranged in an oval to fit onto the betting table, hence the expression: Racetrack, as it looks like a horse racing track.

 This just happens to be the quickest way of covering numbers on the table which are arranged sequentially, not in the order you would see them on the wheel.
 In the example above the split bets are covered with a $5 chip.
 So each number (4,7,12,15 and so on) is covered with a $2.5 bet.
 A $10 bet on 25,26,28,29 covers all 4 numbers with one chip, again with $2.5 per number.
 Then $10 covers the 1,2,3 Trio.
 This is the only anomaly, as this covers each number with $3.33.
 If one of these low numbers drops in, you will maximise your pay-off.
 In the example above, you would be $75 up.